This article shares tiny backyard ideas using my own backyard as a canvas!

 HVAC SCREEN, LOUNGE FURNITURE, AND GARDEN BEDS:

-- DIY—posts here: HVAC screen, garden beds.
+- DIY—tutorials here: HVAC screen, garden beds.
 Everything stained to match in Varathane wood stain in Kona.
 All finished using Minwax Helmsman Spar Urethane in Satin

 - Furniture lounge set is discontinued from Target.

 - Wooden unicorn swing finished with Minwax Helmsman Spar Urethane in Satin for extra protection; hanging hardware

 - Globe string lights—and here’s a tutorial about how to hang globe string lights under a deck!